-Spark is a trustless proof of retrievability protocol.
-FIL Spark is an instantiation of Spark for verifying the retrievability of public data stored with Filecoin Storage Providers.
+FIL Spark is a trustless proof of retrievability protocol for verifying the retrievability of public data stored with Filecoin Storage Providers.

 Background